-Daska Hatton is a well established Alexander Technique Teacher and Craniosacral Therapist.
-She works from a dedicated studio in Notting Hill, West London.
+I am a well established Alexander Technique Teacher and Craniosacral Therapist.
+I work from a dedicated studio in Notting Hill, West London.

-She now combines private practice with teaching in the Queens Park training school and is the co-author of 'Every Body Tells a Story', (https://tinyurl.com/jhkp3t6), a gripping account of the relationship between teacher/therapist and client – its innovative approach has gained widespread praise, including from acclaimed psychotherapist Susie Orbach.
+I am the co-author of 'Every Body Tells a Story', (https://tinyurl.com/jhkp3t6) a fascinating account of the relationship between teacher/therapist and client – its innovative approach has gained widespread praise, including from acclaimed psychotherapist Susie Orbach.

 Training, qualifications & experience

 Diploma Cranio-Sacral Therapy